-I really appreciate the ease of having a small housing-free waterproof camera that I can pull out of my pocket and record any water shot with one push of a button.
+I really appreciate the ease of having a small housing-free waterproof camera that I can record any water shot with one push of a button.

 This amazing superzoom camera has the quality I need in a package that is easy to bring with me everywhere I go.

 I use this camera much more often than my DSLR cameras and big heavy lenses.